jaytimm/newmexico-political-data/README.md

     2022 onward (when the 2020 redistricting boundaries took effect).
     Earlier election results use different precinct boundaries that do not match this map.
+-   **2000/2002 Data:** Precinct-level data is not available for 2000 and 2002 elections.
+These years only have county-level results, which were processed from separate files in the `adds` folder.
+The adds files contain election results in a different format than the main data files and were converted to match the standard structure.
+    These files are not included in the larger online database queries from the Secretary of State website and must be individually downloaded.
+County-level totals are available for these years, but precinct-level breakdowns are not.

 ## Quick Start